- Home Furnishings»

 You spend a third of your life (8 hours a night on average) in your bed.
 It makes sense that your bed sheets would need to be changed and washed regularly, just like your clothes need regular washing.

-On the other hand, changing and washing sheets and blankets can be kind of a pain!
+On the other hand, changing and washing sheets and blankets can be a big hassle.
 And if you have to pay for each load of laundry, it can be expensive to wash your bedding very often.

 One factor which can affect how often you should wash your sheets is how you dress for bed.
 If you sleep in the nude, you will want to wash your bed linens much more often than someone who sleeps in sweats and a t-shirt.